AdaCore/spark2014/reqs/use-cases/analyse-multiple-models.rst

 -----------------------

 :ID: UC.AnalyseMultipleModels
 :Overview: In certain situations, it is useful to define dual abstract views on the state provided by a given module: one of those views provides an abstraction that makes sense to calling code, while the other is more implementation-focused.
+An example is where multiple types of data item are received down the same physical channel.
+The client-focused abstract view could define one item of state per logical type of data, while the implementation-focused abstraction would make clear the implementation was a single channel, though without giving details on how that channel was implemented.
 :Target Rel: |rel1|
 :Priority: Required
 :Part of: Base Product